-Deductible - The amount you must pay for healthcare or prescriptions before our plan begins to pay.
+Deductible - The amount you must pay for out-of-network (POS) services before our plan begins to pay.

 Disenroll or Disenrollment - The process of ending your membership in our plan.
 Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).